Harshit0143/GPS-Data-analysis-/problem2.md

 * We can conclude that not all roads are equally conjested, as a result of factors like width  and connectivity

+# Implementation Details:
+* Parsing the date-time values takes a lot of time.
+There were some `faulty` data-time values too.
 # Part (3)

-* I hads idea like:
+* I had ideas like:
   *  Optimising Advertising locations based on crowding data
   *  Tracking spread of contagious diseases like COVID 19
   *  Using tracking data to optimise routes for Fast delivery services (Especially companies offereing 10 minutes delivery)